jmzlx/usb-audio-organizer/README.md

 # Shokz Sync

-A CLI tool to clean, compress, and sort music on **Shokz XTRAINERZ** (formerly AfterShokz) swim MP3 players using beets, ffmpeg, and fatsort.
+A bash script toolkit to clean, organize, and sync music to **Shokz XTRAINERZ** (formerly AfterShokz) swim MP3 players using beets, ffmpeg, and fatsort.

 ## Overview

 The Shokz XTRAINERZ is a bone conduction MP3 player with 4GB of FAT32 storage.
 Because it uses the FAT32 file index order for playback, manually copying music folders can result in unpredictable track order.
 This tool automates the entire workflow:

 1. **Organize**: Use beets to normalize folder structure and filenames
-2. **Compress**: Transcode high-bitrate files to AAC for space efficiency
+2. **Compress**: Transcode to 96 kbps AAC for space efficiency
 3. **Sort**: Run fatsort to ensure predictable playback order

-After running `shokz-sync`, your music library will have:
+After running the workflow, your music library will have:
-- Clean structure: `Artist - Album/NN - Title.ext`
+- Clean structure: `Artist - Album/NN - Title.m4a`
 - Consistent bitrate (default 96 kbps AAC)
 - Predictable track order